ipyflow/nbsafety-project.github.io/source/about/index.md

 ## Why NBSafety?

-Reasoning about state in computational notebooks is hard --- check out [Joel Grus' 2018 JupyterCon talk](https://www.youtube.com/watch?v=7jiPeIFXb6U) if you don't believe us.
-NBSafety aims to make reasoning about out-of-order execution in notebooks easier by highlighting cells that are potentially unsafe to execute, and by suggesting fixes in the form of cells to re-execute.
+Reasoning about hidden state in computational notebooks is hard --- check out [this JupyterCon 2018 talk](https://www.youtube.com/watch?v=7jiPeIFXb6U) if you don't believe us.
+NBSafety aims to prevent a class of common bugs in notebooks that crop up from the ability to execute (and re-execute) cells *out of order*.
+It does so by highlighting cells that are potentially unsafe to execute, and by suggesting fixes in the form of cells to re-execute.
 Our poster summary from JupyterCon 2020 gives an overview of how this looks in practice:

 {% youtube WVwEH5gNylM %}